 The main factor in the loss of biodiversity is the increased rate of population growth.
 This has led to habitat change through land clearing and urbanisation, hunting and exploitation.
 The introduction of new species is also a threat to Australia's biodiversity.

-The greatest threat to biodiversity is the size and rate of growth of human population.
-Everyday, more people need more space, consume more resources and generate more waste as world population continues to grow at an alarming rate.
+The greatest threat to biodiversity is human impact.
+Every day, more people need more space, consume and exploit more resources and generate more waste as populations continue to grow.

-Human population growth is reducing biodiversity in the following ways:
+Human impacts reduce biodiversity in the following ways: